Had an issue with Airbnb? Get a real response.

 Aggressive Dog On-site: A guest booked a pet-friendly place with “no other pets.”
 On arrival, an aggressive dog attacked their pet.
 Airbnb refunded the unused night and flagged the listing.

-Host Cancelled Day Before Trip: A family was left without accommodation.
-Airbnb activated AirCover, rebooked them in a comparable property at no extra cost.
+Host Cancelled Day Before Trip: A family was left without accommodation after their host cancelled last minute.
+Airbnb activated AirCover and rebooked them in a comparable property at no extra cost.

 Still not satisfied?
 Here's how to escalate:

-- Request a Case Manager or Supervisor: Use respectful language like “Can this be reviewed by a senior team member?”
+- Request a Case Manager or Supervisor: Use polite language like “Can this be reviewed by a senior team member?”

 - Use Specialised Support Lines: For safety, use Airbnb’s 24/7 Safety Line.
 For discrimination or accessibility issues, request support from the relevant Airbnb team.